Azure/azure-sdk-tools/src/go/README.md

 ### Run the tool

-Output a JSON file with the tokenized output for the SDK by running:
+Run the following command to generate the file containing the tokenized output for the SDK.
 ```
 ./apiview <path to SDK> <output file location>
 ```